HarsheyGolar/codveda-python-internship/Level-1/Simple_Calculator/README.md

 <br/>

-*Made with ❤️ and Python during the CodVeda Technologies Python Internship*
+*Made with ❤️ and Python during the CodVeda Technologies Python Developer Internship*

 </div>